-- 1. FreeBŠD is the only operating system on your machine: choose "Standard". - 2.
+- 1. FreeBSD is the only operating system on your machine: you can choose "Standard". - 2.
 You have additional operating systems (Windows) and you wish to be able to start all of them: possibly choose "BootMgr". - 3.
-You have another boot manager installed that can boot FreeBSD (i.e. Grub under Linux!): choose "None". - As we are going to use the whole hard drive and just install FreeBSD during this workshop you should choose "Standard" at this point and press OK.
+You have another boot manager installed that can boot FreeBSD (i.e. Grub under Linux!): choose "None". - As we are going to use the whole hard drive and just install FreeBSD during this workshop you can choose "Standard" or "BootMgr".
+For future expandability we recommend choosing "BootMgr" at this point.
+Choose "OK" and press ENTER to continue.